-8.5.5 SHA-2 Operation with Cryptographic Software Library
+8.5.3 SHA-2 Operation with Cryptographic Software Library

 The TOE comes optionally with the SHA-2 library for hash value calculation.
-Regarding the SHA-2 library it has to be noted that the secure hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.
-Further essential information is given in the confidential user guidance.
+Regarding the SHA-2 library it has to be noted that the secure Hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.
+The use for keyed hash operations like HMAC or similar security critical operations involving keys, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
+Nevertheless, following is valid:

-The TSF shall perform hash-value calculation of user chosen data in accordance with a specified cryptographic algorithm SHA-2 and with cryptographic key sizes of none that meet the following standards:
+The TSF shall perform Hash-value calculation of user chosen data in accordance with a specified cryptographic algorithm SHA-2 and with cryptographic key sizes of none that meet the following standards:

-U.S. Department of Commerce / National Institute of Standards and Technology, Secure Hash Standard (SHS), FIPS PUB 180-4[25], 2012-March, section 6.2 SHA-256 and section 6.4 SHA-512.
+U.S. Department of Commerce / National Institute of Standards and Technology, Secure Hash Standard (SHS), FIPS PUB 180-4 [25], 2015-08, section 6.2 SHA-256 and section 6.4 SHA-512.